Connway/Shibboleth/README.txt

     BUILD INSTRUCTIONS
 ==========================

-Includes Visual Studio 2013 solution/project files and should compile out of the box.
+Includes Visual Studio 2015 solution/project files and should compile out of the box.
+Once done building, run workingdir/App/copy_dlls.bat before running.
+Otherwise the engine won't be able to find the DLLs it needs in order to run.

 =============
     NOTES